 Whilst IHTSDO are the owners of SNOMED CT, clinical validation and ownership is provided by the SNOMED International Dentistry Clinical Reference Group.

-The Production version of the refset will be published after the July 2017 International Edition release of SNOMED CT, provided there is no feedback requiring content changes.
-Subsequently it will be maintained in line with each release of SNOMED CT International Edition.
+The first Production version of the refset was published after the July 2017 International Edition release of SNOMED CT.
+Subsequently it is being maintained in line with each release of SNOMED CT International Edition.

 With a very limited history of implementation of any diagnostic terms in dentistry and the fact that there are numerous different electronic dental records (EDR) system vendors worldwide using different methodologies of data structuring, databases, visualization, and workflow design, but common to most EDRs is the use of some sort of graphical presentation of the teeth.
 The vendors may have different levels of detail in their representation, different technical implementation to facilitate the graphical presentation and different database structures.
 It is therefore likely that there may be several unique and functional approaches to implementation of the odontogram refset.
 Additionally, the varying payment mechanisms in different countries may have different needs and set different requirements as they become more involved in obtaining and using the data.